Construction Engineering Courses

 Hours: 3

 Functions of structure, design loads, reactions and force systems; analysis of statically determinate structures including beams, trusses and arches; energy methods of determining deflections of structures; influence lines and criteria for moving loads; analysis of statically indeterminate structures including continuous beams and frames.
-Prerequisites: CONE 331.
+Prerequisites: CONE 331 with a minimum grade of C.

 CONE 341 - Engineering Hydrology & Hydraulics